 Bridgman’s ambivalence about conceptual unity elicited a serious worry about the systematic import of scientific concepts and theories, most astutely expressed by Hempel (1966, 91–97).
 Bridgman’s skeptical caution would result in an intolerable fragmentation of science, Hempel argued.
 It would result in “a proliferation of concepts of length, of temperature, and of all other scientific concepts that would not only be practically unmanageable, but theoretically endless.”
 Hempel’s worry was that Bridgman’s quest for safety was blinding him to one of the ultimate aims of science, “namely the attainment of a simple, systematically unified account of empirical phenomena” (Hempel 1966, 94).
 Along similar lines, Lindsay (1937, 458) had earlier argued that “such an isolation of concepts would defeat the very aim of physical science, which is to provide a simple and economical description” of physical experience “in terms of a minimum number of concepts”.
 Bridgman had serious doubts about the plausibility of such a simple, unified account of nature, as I will explain further in Section 3.4.
 But Hempel and others could genuinely envisage it.
 Hempel noted that with the development of science there was a continually growing and thickening network of “nomic threads” linking various “knot-concepts” with each other as further empirical laws were discovered.
 Hempel argued that it was essential to keep this thickening conceptual network systematic and simple; to that end, “concept formation and theory formation must go hand in hand” (Hempel 1966, 97).
 That, in turn, often necessitated “a modification of the operational criteria originally adopted for some of the central concepts” (Hempel 1966, 95).
 Operationalism would stand in the way of such flexibility.

 Apart from the questions of whether operational definitions are sufficient or necessary, it is actually unclear what types of things operations are, and how they should be specified.
+This problem was noted and discussed quite early on (see, for example, Hearnshaw 1941).
 The surface-level intuition is simple: the operations that matter are measurement operations involving physical instruments.
 But from the start Bridgman (1927, 5) also stated that the operations which fixed meaning were mental if the concepts in question were mental (e.g., in mathematics).
 And he knew that measurement operations involved more than physical manipulations of instruments; at least there are recordings and computations involved in the processing and analysis of data, and there are mental acts linking various parts of that complex procedure, too.
 To take the simplest example, the operation of counting is a mental operation, but it is an integral part of many “physical” procedures.
 He called such crucial non-physical operations “paper-and-pencil” operations.
 Bridgman lamented that it was the “most wide spread misconception with regard to the operational technique” to think that it demanded that all concepts in physics must find their meaning only in terms of physical operations in the laboratory (Bridgman 1938, 122–124; also Bridgman 1959b, 522).
 Later he gave a rough classification of operations into the instrumental, mental/verbal, and paper-and-pencil varieties (Bridgman 1959a, 3).

 Thus Bridgman’s position on the nature and function of operations was uneasy from start to finish.
 Various critics rightly zeroed in on this point.
 The most important point of contention was whether and why physical or instrumental operations had any special epistemic advantage.
 The Yale physicist Henry Margenau put the point succinctly: